 Are you a victim of workplace discrimination?

 If you have been discriminated at work based on being a member of a protected class (whether as an employee or even during the hiring and firing process), you may be able to bring a claim for discrimination under either California or federal anti-discrimination laws.
-Our office regularly represents California workers who are victims of workplace abuse such as employment discrimination.
-Speak to a lawyer now.
+The lawyers at our office regularly handle discrimination cases across the entire state of California.
+Reach out now for a free confidential consultation and to learn more about cases brought on behalf of victims of workplace discrimination.